networknt/light-4j/docs/content/design/idempotency.md

-According to HTTP semantics, the PUT and DELETE verbs are idempotent, and the PUT verb in particular signifies that a target resource should be created or replaced entirely with the contents of a request’s payload (in modern RESTful parlance, a modification would be represented by a PATCH).
+According to HTTP semantics, the PUT and DELETE verbs are idempotent, and the PUT verb in particular signifies that a target resource should be created or replaced entirely with the contents of a request’s payload (in modern RESTful service, a partial modification would be represented by a PATCH).

+We have used request/response communication style as an example; however, messaging based microservices should follow the same approach in case duplicate messages are delivery in the pipeline.

 # Guarantee exactly once